uPortal-Attic/uportal-app-framework/docs/messaging-implementation.md

 A given message can have at most one each of the `actionButton` and `moreInfoButton`.

+"PRIORITY" NOTIFICATIONS ARE DEPRECATED.
+In a future release notifications with non-null "priority" will not be supported.

 Historically there was a **messageType** that distinguished between "notification" and "announcement".
 This *no longer has any effect.*